ibm-cloud-docs/containers/kubernetes-service-cli.md

 Encrypt your Kubernetes secrets by [enabling a key management service (KMS) provider](/docs/containers?topic=containers-encryption#keyprotect) in your cluster.
 To rotate a key in a cluster with existing key encryption, rerun this command with a new root key ID.
 {: shortdesc}

 Do not delete root keys in your KMS instance, even if you rotate to use a new key.
 If you delete a root key that a cluster uses, the cluster becomes unusable, loses all its data, and cannot be recovered.
+When you rotate a root key, you cannot reuse a previous root key for the same cluster.
 {: important}

 ```sh